-An employee may be eligible for Shared Leave if he/she meets the following criteria:
+An employee may be eligible for Shared Leave if they meet the following criteria:

-1) suffers from, or has a relative or household member who is suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition which has caused or will cause the employee to take leave without pay or terminate his or her employment;
+1) suffers from, or has a relative or household member who is suffering from, an extraordinary or severe illness, injury, impairment, or physical or mental condition which has caused or will cause the employee to take leave without pay or terminate their employment;

 2) the employee has been called to service in the uniformed services;